15 Top-Rated Attractions & Things to Do in Killarney, Ireland

 Where to Stay in Killarney for Sightseeing

-- The Ross: mid-range boutique hotel, center of town, family-owned, stylish decor, comfortable rooms, free use of leisure facilities at sister hotel.
+- The Ross is another good quality, mid-range boutique hotel to consider.
+Located in the center of town, this family-owned establishment offers stylish décor, comfortable rooms, and free use of leisure facilities at its nearby sister hotel.

-- Old Weir Lodge: budget-friendly bed-and-breakfast, helpful staff, comfortable beds, excellent breakfast.
+- On a tight budget?
+Then Old Weir Lodge is for you.
+This budget-friendly bed-and-breakfast comes with helpful staff, comfortable beds, and an excellent breakfast.

 - Those who enjoy hostel-style accommodations should consider The Black Sheep Hostel, featuring simple dorms and shared amenities, with breakfast included.